evolvingstuff/vdw2/content/posts/why-big-pharma-is-terrified-of-vitamin-d-dr-korry.md

 │   ├── TextNode
 │   │   full_match: `92 `
 │   │   inner_content: `92 `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
-│   │   full_match: `((Proof that Vitamin D Works |Health Problems were proven to be fought by Vitamin D))` │   │   inner_content: `Proof that Vitamin D Works |Health Problems were proven to be fought by Vitamin D` │   │   page: `Proof that Vitamin D Works |Health Problems were proven to be fought by Vitamin D` │   │   children:
+│   │   full_match: `((Proof that Vitamin D Works |Health Problems were proven to be fought by Vitamin D))` │   │   inner_content: `Proof that Vitamin D Works|Health Problems were proven to be fought by Vitamin D` │   │   page: `Proof that Vitamin D Works`
+│   │   children:
 │   │   ├── TextNode
-│   │   │   full_match: `Proof that Vitamin D Works |Health Problems were proven to be fought by Vitamin D` │   │   │   inner_content: `Proof that Vitamin D Works |Health Problems were proven to be fought by Vitamin D` │   ├── TextNode
+│   │   │   full_match: `Proof that Vitamin D Works|Health Problems were proven to be fought by Vitamin D` │   │   │   inner_content: `Proof that Vitamin D Works|Health Problems were proven to be fought by Vitamin D` │   ├── TextNode
 │   │   full_match: ` by Dec 2023---`
 │   │   inner_content: ` by Dec 2023---`├── TextNode